We may earn money or products from the companies mentioned in this post.

 These donuts are super easy to make!

-To make them as quickly as possible, you’ll want to start reducing your cider while you mix the rest of your ingredients.
+To make them as quickly as possible, you’ll want to preheat your oven to 350 degrees and start reducing your cider while you mix the rest of your ingredients.

 Reducing the cider is simple and it concentrates more flavor in less liquid, which helps make sure your donuts bake properly and that the dough is not too runny.